-1. There is a shortfall in the number of records for Brighton and Sussex University Hospitals NHS Trust (trust code RXH) meaning that values for this trust will be based on incomplete data and should therefore be interpreted with caution.
+3. There is a shortfall in the number of records for University Hospital Southampton NHS Foundation Trust (trust code RHM) and Bradford Teaching Hospitals NHS Foundation Trust (trust code RAE).
+Values for these trusts are based on incomplete data and should therefore be interpreted with caution.

 - SHMI admission method contextual indicators

 - SHMI depth of coding contextual indicators